mattyoung101/omicron/omicontrol/README.md

 ### Mac and Windows
 I recommend using [Amazon Corretto 11](https://aws.amazon.com/corretto/) or [AdotOpenJDK 11](https://adoptopenjdk.net/).
-The Oracle JDKs should also work too, but due to Oracle and its associated licensing garbage I suggest you avoid them.
+The Oracle JDKs should also work too, but due to Oracle and their associated licencing garbage I suggest you avoid them.

 Next, follow [these instructions](https://developer.tizen.org/development/articles/openjdk-and-openjfx-installation-guide#install_openjfx) to install OpenJFX for your specific platform.